mgvalverde/omegaconf-cloud-resolvers/README.md

 # Omegaconf Plugin: Cloud Secrets

-This package contains OmegaConf resolvers to retrieve parameters stored using different cloud's providers tools.
+This package is a plugin designed to enhance OmegaConf by providing additional custom resolvers to **securely retrieve sensitive values** that should not be hard-coded in your configuration files.

-Currently there are resolvers for:
+Currently, there are resolvers for:

 * AWS:
     * Secrets Manager